OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     DDS::TypeSupport_var ts_static = Registered_Data_Types->lookup(0, "TypeName");

-This TypeSupport object "ts_static" is not registered with the DomainParticipant and is not set up for the Dynamic Language Binding.
+This TypeSupport object ``ts_static`` is not registered with the DomainParticipant and is not set up for the Dynamic Language Binding.
 But, crucially, it does have the DynamicType object that we'll need to set up a second TypeSupport object which is registered with the DomainParticipant.

 .. code-block:: cpp